Creating Success: A Guide to Product Manager KPIs

 Communicate Often and Consistently

 As the center point to the overall product business, a product manager has the unique opportunity to influence and drive success for the company with clear communications.
-Explore the following business scenarios and consider which performance metrics will create the best positive impact when communicated regularly.
+Explore the following business scenarios and consider which product manager KPI examples will create the best positive impact when communicated regularly.

 |Meeting or Purpose||Communications Goal||Which Product Management KPIs|